abela/RetroRampage-unofficial/README.md

 ### Goal

 At this moment this project is following to the Lockwood tutorial which is a really great engineer and programmer.
+He is really doing a great job and thank you Lockwood for your great contribution.
-My main goal from this project is to learn as many as possible from Lockwood and then take this project and refactor iOS-Platform-layer, crate tools for other platforms and make this game on different platforms like Mac,Linux,Windows.
+My main goal from this project is to learn as many as possible from Lockwood and then take this project and refactor iOS-Platform-layer, create tools for other platforms and make this game on different platforms like Mac,Linux,Windows.
 Add options feature, AI, difficulty and many other funny thing.